Kaus1kC0des/CVD-Dashboard/README.md

 - **Description**: Fetches CVE metrics from the NVD API and stores it in the database.

-## Unit Testing

-- **Framework**: `unittest`
-- **Description**: Write unit tests for all functionalities to ensure code quality and reliability.

 ## Best Practices

-- Follow PEP 8 coding standards.
-- Use environment variables for sensitive information.
+- Used environment variables for sensitive information.
-- Write clear and concise code with proper documentation.
+- Wrote clear and concise code with proper documentation.
-- Ensure data quality through data cleansing and de-duplication.
+- Ensured data quality through data cleansing and de-duplication.
-- Implement error handling and logging for debugging and monitoring.
+- Implemented error handling and logging for debugging and monitoring.

 ## Contact

-For any questions or inquiries, please contact [Kausik D](mailto:kausikdevanathan@gmail.com).
+For any questions or inquiries, please feel free to reach out to me.